 Bicycles may not be ridden in the College.
 Cyclists must dismount at the College gates, and walk their bicycles through the Lodge archway.
 Bicycles must not be left on the College site except in places where racks are provided and must not for any reason be brought into College buildings.
-All bicycles must be registered through the main Holywell Lodge.
-Unregistered bicycles will be periodically removed and disposed of without further warning.
+All bicycles and owned e-scooters must be registered through the main Holywell Lodge.
+Unregistered bicycles and e-scooters will be periodically removed and disposed of without further warning.
 Hired bicycles and scooters are banned from College premises.
 Junior Members are advised to wear an appropriate cycle helmet at all times.